AutomationPhysical AINVIDIA GTC 2026

 What you need ready

-A live data feed from every machine that can update the digital twin in real time.
-WhereFy's continuous data stream is exactly the kind of input NVIDIA's Omniverse connectors are designed to consume.
+A live data feed from every machine to update the digital twin in real time.

 loop